TedBoman/AnomDet_XAI/README.md

 ### Features provided

 AnomDet allows for anomaly detection by importing a complete dataset in one batch or by simulating a real-time stream of the imported data.
 A machine learning model will process the data that is fed to the system and visualize the results in a frontend.

-The system also provides a set of self-defined
+The system also provides a set of self-defined anomaly detection algorithms and anomaly injection methods.
+The backend API offers the user to initiate a batch or stream job from the frontend or by invoking it from the command line.
+The API provides ways to check what models and injection methods are provided as well as listing jobs currently running.
+More details can be found in the [Guide](#-guide).

 ## 📝 How To Build